juanluiscr27/data-structures-and-algorithms-python/README.md

 we need to know first what hashing is.

 #### Hash Function
-Hashing is a technique to generate an index of an array using some keys.
-A Hash function `h` assigns each value with a unique index.
-Using the hash function, we can calculate the address at which the value can be stored.
+Hashing is a technique to generate an integer value from a given key.
+A Hash function `h` maps a unique index with an arbitrary value.
+Using the hash function, we can calculate at constant time the address at which the value can be stored in an Array.

 The main idea behind the hashing is to create the (key/value) pairs.
 If the key is given, then the algorithm computes the index at which the value would be stored.
 It can be written as `index = hash(key)`.
 So, a Hash